American Fine Arts Society: 1890s through 1930s

 According to architectural writer Robert A. M. Stern, the AFAS quickly "became the scene of virtually every important exhibition of art and architecture held in the city" during New York's "Composite Era", spanning from 1890 to 1915.
+The AFAS frequently hosted shows in the building's Vanderbilt Gallery.
 During the building's first full year of operation in 1893, it held two loan exhibitions: a set of bronzes created by Antoine-Louis Barye, and Louis R. Ehrich's collection of paintings from old Dutch and Flemish painters.
 The next year, the AFAS hosted several exhibitions, including a show featuring pictures sent to the World's Columbian Exposition from Sweden, Norway, and Holland, as well as a collection of George Inness paintings.
 The building was so popular that the Art Students League had to rent alternate spaces.
 The AFAS was classified as a tax exempt organization in 1895.
 Other exhibitions in the building's first two decades included a show of Japanese paintings and color prints in 1896, the National Academy of Design's 75th-anniversary exhibition in 1889–1900, and a comparative exhibit of 200 works from American and European artists in 1904.
+The Vanderbilt Gallery also exhibited decorations that were slated to be installed in other buildings, including Blashfield's mural for the old Waldorf-Astoria Hotel and Charles Yardley Turner's frieze for the same hotel.